Vizards/esp-homekit-entities/README.md

 ## Current entities

 - [x] Door with an angle sensor
-- [ ] Window with an angle sensor and a rain sensor
+- [x] Casement window with an angle sensor and a rain sensor
+- [ ] Sliding window with a distance sensor
 - [ ] Lock with an electronic doorbell

 ## Build instructions